niccokunzmann/mundraub-android/docs/setup.md

-Mundraub.org does not allow JavaScript access to the map directly because it does not set the `Access-Control-Allow-Origin` header.
-Thus, we need a proxy for this map.
+Mundraub.org does not allow JavaScript access to the map directly because it does not set the `Access-Control-Allow-Origin` header therefore we need a proxy for this map.
 The proxy can be run with the [command `scripts/runHTTPProxy.sh`][script-proxy] You need `java` and `javac` for this.